 Explore the city as locals do

 To get inspiration for what to see and do in neighborhoods across the Greater Stockholm Area, check out Neighborhood Guides on the DIS Blog.
+You can also stop by the Student Hub when you arrive to get ideas and advice from DIS staff.

 Bring your own bag